cloud-ark/caastle/docs/index.rst

 - Container orchestration engine cluster

-- Required managed cloud services like database-as-a-service, load balancers etc.
+- Required managed cloud services like database-as-a-service, load balancers, etc.

 Platform-as-Code paradigm offers ability to define all platform elements of a containerized cloud application using declarative configuration files.
 These platform definitions can be version controlled and follow software development lifecycle.
 Refer to our free whitepaper_ for more about Platform-as-Code (PaC) paradigm.